-To which the eskimo responded: "Rebbe, I knew you were here for a fundraiser, but I did not know it was a Yeshiva Toirah Temima event.
+To which the eskimo responded: "Rebbe, I knew you were here for a fundraiser, but I did not know it was a Yeshiva Toirah Temimah event.
 Please forgive me!"

 So, unfortunately, a scant few members of our community still like to keep up the tradition of Yitzchak Avinu.
-So next time you are tempted to poke fun at other religious groups, hold your tongue until you have investigated your own youth organizations.
+So next time you are tempted to poke fun at Penn State University, hold your tongue until you have investigated your own community.